-- Slide the three legs onto the nubs of the base and rotate the assembly so that one of the legs points toward the south (or north, if you are "down under").
-The pier must be arranged with one leg pointing opposite the pole. - Place the pier post on the base orienting the three eyebolts directly above the legs. - Attach the tension rods.
+- Slide the three legs onto the nubs of the base and rotate the assembly so that one of the legs points toward the north or south.
+You can use either orientation in either hemisphere.
+Most people prefer to have one leg point toward the pole. - 2.
+Place the pier post on the base orienting the three eyebolts directly above the legs. - 3.
+Attach the tension rods.
 The turnbuckles should be drawn tight until the whole assembly is stiff enough to support your weight without movement.